Breastfeeding can take you by surprise and even discourage you from continuing. Here are 9 tips to keep in mind for breastfeeding motivation.

 With that freedom in mind, you’d be surprised how much more willing you’ll be to keep going.
 Knowing you have that power to choose to quit any time you want can be the breastfeeding motivation you need to give it one more try.

 For weeks, I experienced an intense, tingling pain with breastfeeding and was ready to quit.
 I brushed the pain aside thinking it must be a normal association with breastfeeding.
 It wasn’t—I had thrush and needed antibiotics to clear it up.

 Lesson learned: If you’re in pain, like the kind that makes you want to curl up in a ball and stay in bed, talk to your doctor.
-It may not be normal breastfeeding discomfort and you might have complications you can lessen with medicine or lactation advice.
+You might have complications you can lessen with medicine or lactation advice.

 Breastfeeding can be tough, no doubt.
 I couldn’t believe how challenging something I assumed would be easy actually wasn’t.
-But it’s doable.
-From someone who was ready to give up every day, take it from me that you can work this breastfeeding thing.
+But… it’s doable and, after a while, even enjoyable.

 Don’t make the same mistakes I did—help your baby fall asleep with this one simple trick!
 Download it below: